munai254/LIbertyProject/README.md

-A visually appealing webpage on vehicle sales and advertisemments
+A webpage on vehicle sales and advertisemments